Hot and Cold? You’d think telling the difference would be easy!

 ‘External’ means the disease is on the outside of the body, trying to get in, and the body is trying to keep it out.
 Click here to read about External Hot and Cold syndromes.

 This is a different kind of distinction between hot and cold.
-Whereas ‘Full’ means that the body has the energy to battle with an invasive energy such as a bug, ‘Empty’ means that symptoms arise not from ‘Fullness’ but from ‘Deficiency’.
+Whereas ‘Full’ means that the body has the energy to battle with an invasive energy such as a bug, ‘Empty’ means that symptoms arise not from ‘Fullness’ but from ‘Deficiency’ – a kind of Weakness.

 Put another way, Emptiness (ie arising from Deficiency) means that your body is under-functioning.
 It has been weakened by age or disease, and is producing symptoms not caused mainly by a bug or an external pathogenic factor.
 Click to read more about the difference between Full and Empty conditions.

 (An example of emptiness?
-An example might be for instance when you sweat copiously without cause, when not exerting yourself and not because of high ambient temperature or fear.)
+For instance when you sweat copiously without cause, when not exerting yourself and not because of high ambient temperature or fear.)